 - No anonymous payment options

-TEN SIMULTANEOUS CONNECTIONS:IPVanish makes it easy to protect all of your devices at once.
-With high speeds and advanced security features on offer, it’s a solid general-purpose VPN.
+TEN SIMULTANEOUS CONNECTIONS:IPVanish makes it easy to protect all of your connected devices at once.
+With high connection speeds and advanced security features on offer, it’s a solid general-purpose VPN.

 Read our full IPVanish review.